eProsima/Discovery-Server/README.md

 # eProsima Discovery Server

-[Current standard](http://www.omg.org/spec/DDSI-RTPS/2.2) in its section 8.5 specifies a non-centralized, distributed simple discovery mechanism for RTPS.
+The [current standard](http://www.omg.org/spec/DDSI-RTPS/2.2) in section 8.5 specifies a non-centralized, distributed simple discovery mechanism for RTPS.
 This mechanism was devised to allow interoperability among independent  vendor-specific implementations but is not expected to be optimal in every environment.
 There are several scenarios were the simple discovery mechanism is unsuitable or plainly cannot be
 applied:

 - a high number of endpoint entities are continuously entering and exiting a large network.
 - a network without multicasting capabilities.

-In order to cope with the above issues the Fast-RTPS discovery mechanism was extended with a client-server functionality.
+In order to cope with the above issues, the Fast-RTPS discovery mechanism was extended with a client-server functionality.
 Besides, to simplify the management and testing of this new functionality a discovery-server application was devised.